 We could muse for hours on the deeper nature of these interconnections.
-But, given the confines of these margins, this article takes a broader view instead – briefly sampling two fascinating instances of musico-sporting interchange from South Asia and beyond.
+But, given the confines of these margins, this article takes a broader view instead – briefly sampling two fascinating instances of global musico-sporting interchange.
 Play on…

 Sarama: Muay Thai kickboxing melodies